mepatterson/her-advanced/README.md

 # => #<Organization id=2 name="Bluth Company">
 ```

-If there’s no association data in the resource, Her makes a HTTP request to retrieve the data.
+If there’s no association data in the resource, HerAdvanced makes a HTTP request to retrieve the data.

 ```ruby
 @user = User.find(1)